 The Episerver user interface is flexible allowing developers to plug-in customized features when implementing websites.
 This description refers to a “standard installation” of Episerver without customizations.

 The toolbar and the panes in the Episerver edit view provide easy access to functions when working with content.
-When entering the edit view, you have the top menu and the toolbar at the top, and adjustable panes to the left and right.
+When entering the edit view, you have the global menu and the toolbar at the top, and adjustable panes to the left and right.

 The toolbar contains features like preview and view options, and lets you add items such as pages or blocks.

 The page information area below the toolbar displays the page name, the path to the page and when it was last autosaved.
 If it is possible to undo the latest changes you did to the content, there is also an Undo link.